OleSkaar/Plunder/Index/Classes/Swashbuckler.md

 - Leather armor
 - A sword or a quarterstaff
 ## Signature Talent: The Art of Fencing
 You’re trained in swift and elegant fighting.
-As part of an attack, you can perform a maneuver as part of your attack.
+As part of an attack, you can perform a maneuver.
 You can attempt any plausible maneuver you can think of.
 Examples:

 - **Disarm**.
 Make your opponent’s weapon fly out of their hand to near.
 - **Trip**.
 Cause your opponent to go prone.
 - **Feint**.
 Make your opponent think you’re attacking somewhere else, giving you advantage on your next attack.

+At level 5, you can perform this maneuver as a bonus action before your attack.

 ## Talents
 When you gain a new Talent, choose one from this list: